Koszul duality for operadic categories: Markl operads and virtual isomorphisms

 \section{Markl operads and virtual isomorphisms}

-We introduce the category of virtual isomorphism $\VR$ related to an operadic category $\ttO$, its extension $\VI$, and its quotient $\QV$ modulo virtual isomorphisms.
+We introduce the category of virtual isomorphisms $\VR$ related to an operadic category $\ttO$, its extension $\VI$, and the quotient $\QV$ of $\VI$ modulo virtual isomorphisms.
 In the presence of a grading $e$ on $\ttO$ we will further consider the subgroupoid $\VR(e)$ of objects of grade $\geq 1$, the extension $\VIe$ and the related quotient $\QV(e)$.
 Presheaves on $\QV(e)$ will then serve as the underlying collections for Markl operads.

-Throughout this section, $\ttO$ will be a factorizable operadic category in which all \qb{s} are invertible, and the blow-up and unique fiber axioms are fulfilled.
-Using the abbreviations of Section~\ref{4,2} we therefore require
+The operadic category $\ttO$ will be required to fulfill \AA\ although the grading (which need not even be strict) will be used only in the second half of this section.
+All definitions and results of this section hold also for operadic categories which are not constant-free.
 As before we denote by $\LT$ the groupoid of local terminal objects in $\ttO$ and by $\Iso \subset \ttO$ the subcategory with the same objects as $\ttO$, and morphisms the isomorphisms of $\ttO$.

 Let $T\in \ttO$ and let $t\in \ttO$ be a local terminal object in the connected component of $T$.
 We therefore have a unique morphism $T\to t$ with a unique fiber $F$, which will be expressed by the shorthand \hbox{$F \Fib T\to t$}.
 In this situation we write $F\virt{} T$ or $F \virt t T$ if $t$ needs to be specified, and speak about a {\it virtual morphism} from $F$ to $T$.
-Notice that $F\virt{} T$ does not represent an `actual' morphism $F \to T$; there in fact may not be any morphisms from $F$ to $T$ in $\ttO$, cf.~Example~\ref{Uz mam vozik v Koline.} below.
+Notice that $F\virt{} T$ does not represent an ``actual'' morphism $F \to T$; in fact there may not be any morphisms from $F$ to $T$ in $\ttO$, cf.~Example~\ref{Uz mam vozik v Koline.} below.
+Since we assume $\BU$ and $\UFB$, there exists at most one virtual morphism between two given objects of $\ttO$ by~\cite[Lemma~2.15]{part1}.
+In fact, ``$\virt{}$'' interpreted as a relation on $\ttO$ is a preorder.

 The notation $F \Fib T\to t$ shall not be confused with $F \fib T\to t$ used before.
 The map $T \to t$ need not be an elementary morphism even when $\ttO$ is graded, since we do not demand $e(T) \geq 1$ or any analog of this.
 The following statement shows that one may define a~composition rule for virtual morphisms so that they form a groupoid.

 \begin{lemma} Virtual morphisms in the operadic category $\ttO$ form a groupoid $\VR$. \end{lemma}